prodamspsites/Products.BrFieldsAndWidgets/Products/BrFieldsAndWidgets/README.txt

 Overview
 ----------------

     Products.BrFieldsAndWidgets is a product that aims to help Brazilian developers to deploy AT based content types on a Plone  site.
+    This repository was forked from https://github.com/collective/Products.BrFieldsAndWidgets.
+    The phonenumber field covers all DDDs with NINTH digits for mobile phones.

 Requirements